samdods/Restart-iOS/README.md

 * Set the subview's shadow opacity to non-zero
 * Set the subview's border width to non-zero

 Easy, huh?
-By removing any one of these lines, this app will not cause the OS to restart.
+But by removing any one of these lines, the app will run normally with no effect on the processes of the operating system.

 # Disclaimer